Secretary of State: Nearly one million Louisianians participated in early voting

 “Louisiana voters are energized and eager to make their voices heard in critical elections from the presidency down to local races," he continued.
 "It is my strong desire to see 2020 set the record for Louisiana’s highest turnout.”

+The figure below illustrates the percentage of eligible voters who have yet to cast a ballot.

-The percentage of voters officials expect to vote who have yet to cast a ballot is depicted in the figure below.
+The pie chart below depicts the percentage of persons officials expect to vote and who have yet to cast a ballot.

 Election Day is November 3 and voters seeking additional information on the 2020 Election can visit www.GeauxVote.com